basilesimon/bsfr/content/weeknotes/weeknotes-20.md

 ---
 date: "2021-02-12T00:00:00Z"
-published: false
+draft: true
-title: 'Bubbles bubbles - weeknotes #20'
+title: "Bubbles bubbles - weeknotes #20"
 ---

 There's been perma-snow in Berlin for the last two weeks now.
 This weekend, hundreds of people were having a wander on the frozen canals.
 Two digits negative temperatures.
 Proper winter!

 However, lockdown is going to last a while longer here in Germany.
 While the infection numbers are falling, the concern is the still-invisible surge of infections from the other variants, which would (according to some models) rocket up in the next three weeks and bring us the omniously-named Third Wave.